Susan Dorey Designs Software & Websites

 Resume

-- Resume in Word document format: Analyst, Designer, Writer
+- Resume in Word document format: Designer and Technical Writer

 - CDP: Certificate in Data Processing